harniman/demo-joc/README.md

 6. To exit a running container WITHOUT killing it, use Ctrl+P followed by Ctrl+Q, rather than Ctrl+C.

+7. If error messages relating to disk space in the containers start to appear, it may be necessary to increase the space available to boot2docker vm.
+See https://docs.docker.com/articles/b2d_volume_resize/

 Docker Hub
 ----------